techidaily/site-tech-hub/source/_posts/mastering-the-customization-of-control-center-in-ios-18-for-your-iphone-mobilemastery.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## How to customize your iPhone's new Control Center with iOS 18

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/43goO8X0iX0?si=48Cqf6td2q_6T6h3&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mK1lEBRm_1w?si=FSaM0OKO0XBCgjtT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to customize your iPhone's new Control Center with iOS 18

 ## 1\.
 Access Control Center